eLearning-TUDarmstadt/moodle-local_categorybackup/README.md

 *Site administration / Plugins / Local plugins / Course categories for backup*

 There you will find two configuration options:
-1. *Active*

-If set, backups will be created for courses in selected categories **only**!
+1. **Active** - If set, backups will be created for courses in selected categories **only**!
-2. *Course categories*

-Select the course categories you wish to backup here.
+2. **Course categories** - Select the course categories you wish to backup here.
 Backups will be created for sub-categories within, too.